Our key priority in PSHE/RSHE is safeguarding our pupils.

 We support them to learn and know how to keep themselves safe, healthy and happy during their years at Mill Water school and beyond.

-We build knowledge and skills in PSHE/RSHE through sequential learning, repetition and enrichment opportunities in formal sessions.
+We build knowledge and skills in PSHE/RSHE through sequential learning, repetition and enrichment opportunities in formal and informal sessions.

-Our PSHE curriculum is adapted from the PSHE association SEND framework and through PSED in the EYFS statutory framework.
-We also develop PSHE through ongoing informal learning which occurs continually throughout the day.
+Our PSHE curriculum is adapted from the PSHE association SEND framework.

 Click on image for larger view